jsuereth/sauerkraut/README.md

 1. The `source` layer.
 It is expected these are some kind of stream.
 2. The `Format` layer.
 This is responsible for reading a raw source and converting into the component types used in the `Shape` layer.
 See `PickleReader` and `PickleWriter`.
 3. The `Shape` layer.
-This is responsible for taking Primitives, Structs and Collections and turning them into component types.
+This is responsible for turning Primitives, Structs, Choices and Collections into component types.

 It's the circle of data:
 ```